robinsonsarah23/robinsonsarah23.github.io/index.md

   <div class="profile">
     <img src="./assets/images/profile.jpg" alt="Profile Photo" width="250" height="289" style="margin:0; padding:0;"/>
   </div>
   <p>I am a PhD Candidate in Economics at the University of California Santa Barbara.
-I am broadly interested in health economics and public economics, with a current focus in employer-sponsored health insurance. <br><br>
+My research interests are broadly in health economics and public economics, with a current focus in employer-sponsored health insurance. <br><br>
   I will be on the 2022-2023 job market and available for interviews.
 You&nbsp;can&nbsp;find my <a style="font-weight:bold" href="./Robinson_CV.pdf" target="_blank">CV&nbsp;here</a>.</p>
 </div>